ToyboxLabs3d/FullStackInterviewApp/README.md

 const cursor = UserPresenceServers.remove({_id: "id to search"}, {$set: {online: true}})
 ```

-Meteor.users contains a mongo instance of both our users and our printers
-The typescript type is:

-In routes.ts we have the basic routes setup to show how it can be done.
-This can be adjusted if you want different params or data returned.

-In the server folder is an example of how we used to keep track of the online/offline status, for this problem it's just there for reference, and not expected that you need to look at it.
+In the server folder is also an example of how we used to keep track of the online/offline status, for this problem it's just there for reference, and not expected that you need to look at it.